 MORTAL KOMBAT X

-Mortal Kombat was always a bit rubbish (oh come on, it was), but the series' latest installment has turned its fortunes around.
+Mortal Kombat was always a bit rubbish (oh come on, it was), but the series' latest instalment has turned its fortunes around.
 Loads of really unique characters and interactive elements in each stage combine make it a quite strategic fighting game, played at a much slower speed than a lot of the other games at EVO.
 This is another title that has seen a big injection of prize money from its publishers: Warner Bros. have chucked a cool $50k into the pot.

 A more methodical approach and really nice new-gen graphics mean that Mortal Kombat X is easy to follow visually, but it may take a bit longer to truly understand due to the systems that supply the action.
 Although it may not be the most exciting game played at this year's EVO, its old-fashioned ultraviolence will more than make up for any relative sluggishness.

 Bit of a weird one, this.
 Although Tekken as a series has been a fixture of EVO for many years, its latest entry isn't actually out on consoles yet.
-The arcade version was rolled out in Japan in March, but even so, this isn't something you can fire up at home whenever you feel the need to practice.
+The arcade version was rolled out in Japan in March, but even so, this isn't something you can fire up at home whenever you feel the need to practise.
 There's still quite a healthy Tekken scene with some great players, but a chunk of them may not even have had the chance to play this yet.
 So it's hard to be sure what to expect from this one.

 Basically, this is going to be the opportunity to get a good look at the new Tekken game, set for release early next year on PS4 and Xbox One.
 Expect Japanese players to dominate this tournament, as the arcade machine isn't even officially released outside of Japan yet.